mariodimac/techdegree-project-1/README.md

 This is my first Techdegree project.
-My goal is to be Full Stack JS Developer.
+My goal is to be a Full Stack JS Developer.
 It's gonna be hard but I will succeed.
 Better job is somewhere there!